hschwane/GraSPH2/README.md

 Use "X" and "V" to scale the transfer function and "Y"and "B" to set the starting value.
 Keys "R" and "F" control the size of the rendered particles.
 Use "Z" to turn additive blending on and off.
 "H" toggles the link between lights position and camera movement.
-"U" switches from spheres to flat disks and "J" toggles on a brightness falloff in disk mode Beware "Z" and "Y" will be swapped if you are on an english keyboard.
+"U" switches from spheres to flat disks and "J" toggles on a brightness falloff in disk mode.
+"T" toggles edge highlighting.
+Beware "Z" and "Y" will be swapped if you are on an english keyboard.

 ### settings